 If not specified, this will default to "\" on BSD systems, and use the Linux default "!" for all other platforms. (unix\disabled.default\marker will contain the default value)

-New in version 1.6: This class was added as a replacement for the now-removed unix\fallback class.
+New in version 1.6: This class was added as a replacement for the now-deprecated unix\fallback class, which had some undesirable features.